jaouadballat/shopers/README.md

 ## Functional spec

-- As a User, you can sign up using my email & password [here](https://sleepy-mesa-12188.herokuapp.com/signup)
+- As a User, you can sign up using your email & password, from here [here](https://sleepy-mesa-12188.herokuapp.com/signup)
-- As a User, you can sign in using my email & password [here](https://sleepy-mesa-12188.herokuapp.com/login)
+- As a User, you can sign in using your email & password, from here [here](https://sleepy-mesa-12188.herokuapp.com/login)
 - As a User, you can display the list of shops sorted by distance, you can also sort by name
 - As a User, you can like a shop, so it can be added to your preferred shops
 	- The liked shops won't be displayed on the main page